 Travis Lloyd chairs Bradley’s Healthcare Practice Group, a nationally recognized interdisciplinary team of attorneys and advisors who provide a comprehensive suite of services to virtually the entire spectrum of industry participants.

 Travis’s practice focuses on complex regulatory matters.
 He represents a broad range of healthcare industry clients, including hospitals and health systems, ambulatory surgery centers, long-term care facilities, and behavioral health providers, as well as their strategic partners.
-He has significant experience in the areas of fraud and abuse, provider enrollment and reimbursement, and health information privacy and security, as well as in the licensure and accreditation of healthcare facilities.
+He has significant experience in the areas of fraud and abuse, reimbursement, and health information privacy and security, as well as in the licensure, certification, and accreditation of healthcare facilities.
 His work has earned numerous noteworthy plaudits, including selection by Law360 as one of five “Rising Stars” in healthcare across the country in 2018.

 A substantial portion of Travis’s practice involves advising clients on fraud and abuse issues, including those that relate to the federal anti-kickback statute and physician self-referral prohibition commonly known as the Stark law.
 His experience includes guiding healthcare providers through thorny compliance issues, obtaining advisory opinions, assisting with the structuring of transactions, conducting due diligence analysis for transactions, managing internal compliance reviews and investigations, and making voluntary disclosures to government entities.